 You can also bring oxygen and acetylene tanks to a SAFE Disposal Event.

 - Heating oil

 Never pour these liquids down the drain or in a sewer.
 Contact a hazardous material or chemical waste disposal company.

 You can double bag incandescent or compact fluorescent light bulbs and lamps and put them in your regular household trash.
 You can also drop them off at some home improvement stores, such as Home Depot and Lowe’s, or Ikea.

 Bulbs longer than 4 feet are not accepted at Special Waste Sites and must be put in the garbage.

 To learn how to dispose of syringes and other medical waste, visit the Medical Waste Disposal page.

 Refer to the printed material that came with your prescription medication for specific disposal instructions.

-If you do not have specific instructions, mix prescription drugs with an undesirable substance such as used coffee grounds or kitty litter.
-Then put them in a solid and non-descript containers such as empty cans or a sealable bag before putting them in your regular garbage.
+If you do not have specific instructions, mix prescription drugs with an undesirable substance, such as used coffee grounds or kitty litter.
+Then put them in a solid and non-descript container such as an empty can or sealable bag before putting them in your regular trash.

 To throw out more than a couple of cans of these liquids, contact a private hauler or environmental services company.